4/3/2021 18 Comments

 "What if I don't recognize the location shown in my sign in notification?"

-So don't stress if the authentication message always shows 'St Kilda' (or some other location) - unless you didn't just attempt to sign in to your Apple ID.
+So don't stress if the authentication message always shows a strange location - unless you didn't just attempt to sign in to your Apple ID.

 What's on at iTandCoffee ?